 Tracking control implementation status across dozens of systems in a spreadsheet results in controls going unmonitored and uncompleted.

-When a regulator requests your governance documentation, a collection of spreadsheets is not an audit-ready package.
+When a regulator requests your governance documentation, a collection of spreadsheets is not an organized, defensible package.

 Building your register

 Start by identifying every AI system your organization uses in consequential decisions.
 Cast wide — it is better to over-include and narrow down than to miss a covered system.
-Register each system with the required fields, conduct a structured risk assessment, and implement the required controls.
+Record each system with the key fields, conduct a structured risk assessment, and implement appropriate controls.

-The TRAIGA platform automates every step of this process — from initial system registration through risk assessment, control tracking, disclosure generation, and executive certification.
+Risk Meridian automates every step of this process — from initial system intake through risk assessment, control tracking, disclosure generation, and executive sign-off.
 Organizations using the platform typically complete their initial register in days, not months.